802.11 WLAN MAC frames | wlan control frame, wlan management frame

 RTS/CTS frame: The RTS(Request to Send) and CTS(Clear to Send) frames provide an optional collision reduction scheme for APs with hidden stations(STAs).
 If any WLAN node has any frame to be sent it will send out RTS frame.
 This serves two funtions viz. help sending station to reserve the RF link and also indicates all the other stations not to transmit.
 If any target station receives RTS, it will respond with the CTS.
 Like the RTS frame, CTS will inform to nearby stations to be silent i.e. do not transmit any frame over RF.

-The data frame format is described below in the following figure.
+The data frame format is shown in the figure.

 The content of the Address fields of the data frame is dependent upon the values of "To DS" and "From DS" bits.
 Where content of a field is shown as NA(not applicable); the respective field is omitted.